eikek/docspell/website/site/content/docs/configure/_index.md

 You might want to try different modes and see what combination suits best your usage pattern and machine running joex.
 If a powerful machine is used, simply leave the defaults.
 When running on an older raspberry pi, for example, you might need to adjust things.
-The corresponding sections in [joex default config](#joex) and the [file processing](@/docs/joex/file-processing.md#text-analysis) page provide more details.

 # File Format